CSC207-UofT/207-course-notes/03-relationships-between-classes.md

 Your only option is to define one or more comparators.

 If you are the author of the class, you have both options available to you!

-Now that we know the basics of defining our own classes, we are ready to further explore relationships between classes.